eva7wandb/Eva7_Weights_Heist/S13/Readme.md

 model = timm.create_model('vit_base_patch16_224', pretrained=True, num_classes=2).to(device)
 ~~~

-We further fine tune the model with out cats and dogs dataset.
-Traiing log for 12 epochs is listed below.
+We further fine tune the model with our cats and dogs dataset.
+Training log for 12 epochs is listed below.

 100%|██████████| 1250/1250 [07:43<00:00,  2.70it/s]
 Epoch : 1 - loss : 0.0883 - acc: 0.9656 - val_loss : 0.1100 - val_acc: 0.9497